Fasting has existed since the beginning of life on earth.

 If you have something specific you'd like to heal, it's a great idea to commence with detoxification of the alimentary canal first.
 By doing a colon cleanse for 2-4 days before commencing your fast, you'll rapidly extract stored waste that's backed up in your digestive system, enabling your body to get the most benefit from your fast.

-My colon cleanse is a 100% nature-made, two-part protocol combining Australian Food Grade Bentonite Clay, Psyllium Husk and Flax Seed (with added dried Apple and Cinnamon to make it more palatable).
-Once you've completed the colon cleanse, you can either choose to follow the 7-day rainbow protocol or mono diet above, or go with the delightful taste, convenience and nourishment of my Pulse Sacred Meal - snack on one bag each day and drink water for 7 days.
+Once you've completed the colon cleanse, you can either choose to follow the 7-day rainbow protocol or mono diet above, or go with the delightful taste, convenience and nourishment of our Pulse Sacred Meal - snack on one bag each day and drink water for 7 days.